christhemart/jpdriller/README.md

 Only requires python and django.

+Database is subject to change which means loss of registered user streaks.

 Currently contains all hiragana and katakana as well as nearly 1,000 Japanese vocabulary, mainly kanji.

 Read wiki for current main features.